astromonkey123/intro-cs/_posts/2020-02-28-test-markdown.md

 comments: true
 ---

 I am keeping this here for future reference in case I forget how markdown works.
-Here's a link: (https://markdowntutorial.com/)
+Here's a link to a [tutorial](https://markdowntutorial.com/).

 ### Font Modifications: